BingoBois/FinalReport/README.md

 In terms of error-messages, the developers also achieved the seconds lowest errors, among all the projects.

-The developers sadly relied to much on the AWS tools, meaning they never setup tools such as Grafana, Prometheus or Kibana, to help the operators monitor if the SLA agreement was being uphold.
+The developers sadly relied too much on the AWS tools, meaning they never setup tools such as Grafana, Prometheus or Kibana, to help the operators monitor if the SLA agreement was being uphold.

 ![alt_text](/LSDRaport/monitoring.png)